Acekorneya/Ark-Survival-Ascended-Server/README.md

 sudo -s echo "vm.max_map_count=262144" >> /etc/sysctl.conf && sysctl -p
 ```
 ### Hypervisors
 If you are using Proxmox as your virtual host make sure to set the CPU Type to "host" in your VM elsewise you'll get errors with the server.

-#### Hypervisors
-If you are using Proxmox as your virtual host make sure to set the CPU Type to "host" in your VM elsewise you'll get errors with the server.

 #### Comments